Islam and magic: Black magic (Siḥr)

-The Quran provides overall the following picture: When God (Allah) creates Adam, God orders all the angels to bow down before the new creature.
-Those terriestrial angels, who opposed the creation of Adam, refused and whereupon became devils; tempters and testers for humanity in order to obstruct them from gaining Divine favor.
-According to 2:112 siḥr is then taught by the fallen angels Hārūt and Mārūt:They ˹instead˺ followed the magic promoted by the devils during the reign of Solomon.
+The Quran provides overall the following picture: When God (Allah) creates Adam, God orders the angels to bow down before the new creature.
+Those of the followers of Iblis, who opposed the creation of Adam, refused and whereupon became devils; tempters and testers for humanity in order to obstruct them from gaining Divine favor.
+According to 2:102 siḥr is then taught by the fallen angels Hārūt and Mārūt:They ˹instead˺ followed the magic promoted by the devils during the reign of Solomon.
 Never did Solomon disbelieve, rather the devils disbelieved.
 They taught magic to the people, along with what had been revealed to the two angels, Hârût and Mârût, in Babylon.
 The two angels never taught anyone without saying, "We are only a test ˹for you˺, so do not abandon ˹your˺ faith."
 Yet people learned ˹magic˺ that caused a rift ˹even˺ between husband and wife; although their magic could not harm anyone except by Allah's Will.
 They learned what harmed them and did not benefit them—although they already knew that whoever buys into magic would have no share in the Hereafter.
 Miserable indeed was the price for which they sold their souls, if only they knew!The description of black magic (siḥr) in the Quran as revealed by the fallen angels/devils suggests it is (in the words of Toufic Fahd), a "fragment of a celestial knowledge ..." and not forming a separate party among the Jahiliyyah (pagan Arabs).
 Based on the verse, Irmeli Perho describes magic as "part of God's creation, like good deeds and bad deeds; like belief and unbelief".
 Since the magicians "evil actions will only take place if God allows it", magic is accommodated in the Islamic doctrine of "an omnipotent God".